MikeJollie2707/MichaelBot/README.md

 MichaelBot is a bot written in Python using [discord.py](https://github.com/Rapptz/discord.py).

-The reason why this bot exist is because...I'm free, and I like to make one.
+The reason why this bot exist is because...it's fun, and I like to make one.

 Join the [support server](https://discord.gg/jeMeyNw) to get help.